-This is an interactive course which focuses on recent developments in marketing with attention to actual processes and strategies in each industry.
+This is an interactive course which focuses on recent developments in marketing with attention to actual developments in marketing with attention to actual processes and strategies in each industry.
 It aims to introduce the practical views and opinions of experienced players in the field of marketing.